 Conclusion

 Your induction hob should provide years of excellent service.
-But for the best results, you must be far more careful than when using a metal hob.
+But for the best results, you need to be far more careful than when using a metal hob.
 Protect the ceramic glass by treating it with the attention it deserves.